 The reason for this is that certain medications are targeted at certain genotypes of Hepatitis C. For example Harvoni and Zepatier were designed specifically to treat Hep C genotype 1.
 This means that either Harvoni and Zepatier are very effective for treating G1 but of very little use if you have genotype 2 or genotype 3.

-Sofosbuvir 400 mg + Daclatasvir 60 mg is a highly effective treatment for all Hepatitis C genotypes including genotype 3.
+Sofosbuvir 400 mg + Daclatasvir 60 mg is a highly effective treatment for all Hep C genotypes including genotype 3.
 Indeed recent research has shown that the combination of Sofosbuvir + Daclatasvir is equal to Epclusa for treating all genotypes of Hepatitis C.

 The Short Story

 One way to think about genotypes is to think in terms of races, or breeds, of the Hepatitis C virus.
 For example if you compare genotypes with breeds of dogs; different breeds of dogs have similar features but also significant differences.
 For example there is a big difference between a Great Dane and a cocker spaniel, but they are both dogs.

 The same with Hep C genotypes, they are all the Hepatitis C virus but that have differences and those differences mean that different genotypes will affect us slightly differently and also respond differently to treatment.

 There are 11 different genotypes, but in most countries the first three genotypes represent the bulk of infections.
 These are genotypes G1, G2 and G3.
 These three genotypes account for about 95% of all Hepatitis C infections.

 Of these three HCV genotypes it is genotype 3 that is the most difficult to cure.
 Genotype 3 also does the most damage to the liver, click this link for more information on G3.

 About 10% of people infected with Hepatitis C are infected with more than one genotype of Hep C.